Do I have to stay the entire three weeks?

 What are the eligibility guidelines to apply to the Research Program at PCMI?

 Applicants to the Research Program should already have a PhD or be expecting to receive one by the summer of 2020.
-This program is not for researchers or postdoctoral scholars with limited expertise in the research topic, Number Theory Informed by Computation.
+This program is not for researchers or postdoctoral scholars with limited expertise in the research topic.
 Recent PhDs (less than one year after receipt of PhD) may consider applying to the Graduate Summer School at PCMI instead of the Research Program (see the for Graduate Summer School), but should be aware that GSS participants are required to attend all three weeks of PCMI, whereas Research Program participants may apply to attend one week, two weeks, or all three weeks of PCMI.

 If I already have my PhD, should I apply to the Research Program or the Graduate Summer School at PCMI?